ManifoldFR/phd-defence/slides.md

 </div>

 <!--
+TWO PHILOSOPHIES FOR MOTION GENERATION:
+* OCP
+* RL

 OPTIMAL CONTROL:
-* The model is used to control the plant
+* Approach is used to control the plant

 REINFORCEMENT LEARNING:
 * Model is STILL used for learning thru simulator